mefrem/mefrem.github.io/_posts/2020-04-01-rings-strength.md

 ## Advanced; or, the sky’s the limit

 Here's a bucket list (you can [follow my progress on my fitness account](https://www.instagram.com/maximally.me/)).
+Suffice to say that progressing to this stage is legendary.

 | Element Name            | Demonstration                                                                                               |